-Recently, a group of antibiotics referred to as “fluoroquinolones” have been linked to permanent nerve damage.
+Recently, a group of antibiotics referred to as “fluoroquinolones” has been linked to permanent nerve damage.
 The risk is real, and the side effect is referred to as peripheral neuropathy.

 Here’s the thing, this is not exactly breaking news.
-Studies have shown a link between nerve damage and floroquinolones dating back to 1992.
-In 2001 an American study published the results of a long term evaluation of patients with floroquinolone related nerve damage.
+Studies have shown a link between nerve damage and fluoroquinolones dating back to 1992.
+In 2001 an American study published the results of a long-term evaluation of patients with fluoroquinolone related nerve damage.
 Around 80% reported that they still felt the effects of the condition approximately a year after taking the medication.
 And half of that group reported the condition as “severe.”

 Backlash and Response

 In 2004, a nerve damage warning was added to the medication, but these warnings suggested that peripheral neuropathy was rare, not severe, and not permanent.
 False, false, and false.

 2013, cue the federal government.
 The FDA picked up on these side effects as well and insisted that stronger warnings be added to certain fluoroquinolones given the risk of nerve damage.
 Specifically, the FDA’s warnings stressed that the problem might not be as rare as one may think.
 Plus, they mentioned that the risks actually exist long after the drug is out of your system.
 Luckily, doctors are now compelled to tell patients that are prescribed fluoroquinolones that, should they experience any symptoms of peripheral neuropathy, they should seek treatment and utilize a different antibiotic.